ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 This will create a bounding box for the finish line box `mesh` object.
 We add this to the  `obstaclesBoundingBoxes` array.
 The [`Box3`](https://threejs.org/docs/index.html?q=box3#api/en/math/Box3) object represents a bounding box in 3D space.
 It describes a set of coordinates, it does not appear in our 3D world.
 We use the `setFromObject` method to calculate the bounding box of the finish line box, using the finish line box's `mesh`.
-Within the bounding box object, there is a `max` and `min` property that describes the upper and lower x, y and  z boundaries of the box.
+Within the bounding box object, there is a `max` and `min` property that describes the upper and lower x, y, and z boundaries of the box.
 For example, the bounding box of the finish line box contains the following `max` and `min` properties:

 ```json
 max: {x: 3.75, y: 0.9375, z: 100.25}